 Social media

-2. How to use Facebook, which gets information directly to your followers in a social setting; and
+two.
+How to use Facebook to communicate with your followers in a more informal, social way; and

-These appendices and the main guide can also be downloaded at the Community Pharmacy England Briefing webpage.
+You can download the main guide and appendices from the Community Pharmacy England Briefing webpage.

 | Watch the on-demand version of our ‘Making the most of social media’ webinar here |